Rideshare Company Fined for Misclassification

 Class action lawsuits across the country have been brought against ridesharing companies by drivers who make the case that their income sometimes comes in under the minimum wage rate, after considering costs to maintain and operate their vehicles.
 Drivers also point out that they are in no way independent contractors, since they would not be in business without their reliance on the rideshare company.

-South Jersey Employment Lawyers at the Burnham Law Group, LLC Represent Misclassified Workers
+South Jersey Employment Lawyers at the Burnham Douglass Represent Misclassified Workers

 If your employer has misclassified your job title to avoid paying the wages or benefits you deserve, you may have reason to file a suit to force the issue and receive proper compensation for your work.
-Speak to the South Jersey employment lawyers at the Burnham Law Group, LLC to discuss your case for free.
+Speak to the South Jersey employment lawyers at the Burnham Douglass to discuss your case for free.
 Contact us online or call us at 856-751-5505 for a free consultation.
-With offices in Marlton and Somers Point, New Jersey, we represent workers throughout South Jersey, including Camden County, Burlington County, and Atlantic County.
+With offices in Marlton and Northfield, New Jersey, we represent workers throughout South Jersey, including Camden County, Burlington County, Gloucester County, Mercer County, and Atlantic County.